Elementary School Addition Algorithm

 \[ \begin{align*} c_{4} &= g_3 + p_3(g_2 + p_2 (g_1 + p_1 (g_0 + p_0 c_0))) \\ c_{4} &= g_3 + p_3g_2 + p_3 p_2 g_1 + p_3 p_2 p_1 g_0 + p_3 p_2 p_1 p_0 c_0 \end{align*} \]

-The dominating term is \(p_3 p_2 p_1 p_0 c_0\),
+The longest product term is \(p_3 p_2 p_1 p_0 c_0\),

-with length proportional to n
+with length proportional to n.
+Calculating this with

-divide-and-conquer to calculate this in O(log n)
+divide-and-conquer to calculate this in O(log n).
+For example:

 Recall that the height of the circuit is the time complexity.